GSA/notifications-api/README.md

-# US Notify.gov API
+# Notify.gov API

-This project is the core of [Notify.gov](https://notifications-admin.app.cloud.gov/).
+This project is the core of [Notify.gov](https://notify-demo.app.cloud.gov).
 It's cloned from the brilliant work of the team at [GOV.UK Notify](https://github.com/alphagov/notifications-api), cheers!

 This repo contains:

-- A public-facing REST API for Notify, which teams can integrate with using [API clients built by UK](https://www.notifications.service.gov.uk/documentation).
+- A public-facing REST API for Notify.gov, which teams can integrate with using [API clients built by UK](https://www.notifications.service.gov.uk/documentation).
 - An internal-only REST API built using Flask to manage services, users, templates, etc., which the